jaylane/utility-belt/README.md

 ## Known Issues
 * VirindiHotkeySystem will throw an error when changing emuconfig options.
 (If you don't use VHS just disable it in decal)
-* Requires vtank to be installed (for autosalvage and autovendor, todo: make if fail gracefully)
+* Requires vtank to be installed (for autosalvage and autovendor, todo: make it fail gracefully)
+* Visual Nav Routes only works on routes loaded via profile.
+[None] and routes embedded from a meta do not currently show.

 ## Contributors
 * Cosmic Jester